Msch0150/numishare-2019/docker/README.md

 ## Post Installation Tasks Fuseki (required for cointype)

-* Login to fuseki http://localhost:10208/ (username/password is displayed in startup console) and create a dataset "nomisma".
+* Login to fuseki http://localhost:10208/ (username/password is displayed in startup console or in /fuseki/shiro.ini) and create a dataset "nomisma".

 ## Post Installation Tasks for multiple instances